paulo-trigo/GetClean_CourseProject/readme.md

 a. start the R environment

-x. change the ""working directory":
+b. change the ""working directory":

 	choose the directory that contains "UCI-HAR-Dataset"

-x. execute:
+c. execute:

 	source( "build_codeBook.R" )

-x. the code generates the "tidy" code book in the file:
+d. the code generates the "tidy" code book in the file:

     features.tidy.txt